monadplus/monadplus.github.io/about/index.md

 - BSc in Computer Science at Facultat d'Informàtica de Barcelona ([FIB](https://www.fib.upc.edu/en)).
 - MSc in Computer Science at Universitat Politècnica de Catalunya ([UPC](https://www.fib.upc.edu/))

-About my home office:
+About my home office (see [video](https://youtu.be/MkPXJE3-ulg)):
 - I have been working remotely for over 6 years.
 - I usually work from home for better productivity.
-- My laptop (Thinkpad p14s) is always ready for any activity outside my home.
+- But my laptop is always ready for any consulting in-site.

 ![desktop](/assets/images/desktop.jpg)